From This Point On: Now It Will Be Your Fault

 - Maya Angelou

-he premise of this website is that the blunders we make in life are due to two things: the existential truth that mistakes are an inevitable result of being a human; and the developmental truth that our upbringings leave all of us in need of additional psychological training before we can skillfully direct our adult lives.
+he premise of this website is that the blunders we make in life are due to two things: the existential truth that mistakes are an inevitable result of being a human; and the developmental truth that our upbringings and our misleading cultures leave all of us in need of additional psychological training before we can skillfully direct our adult lives.

 The premise of this article is also two-fold.
 First, that there is nothing we can do about the existential truth about metaphysical missteps but commit to learning from them.
 But, second, once we have completed the self-construct curriculum, we are obliged to avoid unforced errors.